UCL/research-computing-with-cpp/02cpp1/pass_by_value_or_reference.md

 ## Pass by Value

 Pass by Value means that we copy the value of the variable we want to pass into the function, and the function works on this copy and leaves the original alone.
 Any changes that the function makes to the variable will not affect the value of that variable once you leave the function's scope.
-To pass by value you simply list type and name of the variable in the usual way.
+To pass by value you simply write the type and name of the variable in the function parameters in the usual way.
 ```cpp
 int add(int a, int b)
 {